Bram-diederik/secureVPNwithLocalLan/README.md

 # Secure VPN With Local Lan

+On the internet a VPN can mean two things.
+You had purchased some VPN subscription to use where ever to make a direct secure connection to an Internet Entry point where on the globe.
+OR you have a vpn to your home/work location enable your local network on your roaming device.
+This is Both.

-This git is for users who want a VPN Connection to their home network.
-With a secure VPN Connection to the internet.
+This git describes and utilizes a VPN Connection to a home network with a secure VPN Connection to the internet.

 Somewhere -> VPN -> Localnetwork -> VPN -> Some anonymous gateway.
 ![](./images/vpnMap.png)